TalkativeTree/dev_bootcamp_notes/Rails/Automated Testing/README.md

 ### Why Factory Girl?
 Factory Girl solves the worst problem of fixtures: **maintenance**.

 Tests become much easier to maintain when you can request a model instance that is always **current**.
 Using Factory Girl, *a model is never bound to a particular phase of your application’s development*.
-They are dynamically loaded from the current state of your application.
+They are *dynamically loaded from the current state of your application*.
 Were there new Customer attributes introduced in that last merge?
 No problem, Factory Girl already sees them.
 Not so the case with a directory of fixtures.

 Factory Girl was created to create templates for valid and re-usable objects.
 They allow more customization when you instantiate the objects and they aim to ensure that you have a valid object to work with.
 They can be used anywhere in your tests and in your before and after test hooks.